 B2B and B2C on the Same Website

 With this strategy one website and a single web store is deployed.
 All customers and guest visitors can view the product catalog.
 In addition, B2B customers that have an established account can log in to access additional information.
 This may include support documentation, additional product information, or marketing materials for resellers.

-The prices displayed on the site are the manufacturer’s suggested retail prices (MSRP) or minimum advertised prices (MAP) and serve as the default B2C pricing.
+The prices displayed on the site are MSRP vs MAP type – the manufacturer’s suggested retail price or minimum advertised price serving as the default B2C pricing.
 A B2B customer that is logged into their account will see their wholesale or individually negotiated pricing.
 Depending on their status (B2B logged in or B2C guest), the same page may appear differently.

 In addition, with this multichannel eCommerce approach, B2B and B2C will have different checkout and shipping options.
 No matter the status, all buyers generally have the default payment options of using a credit or debit card.
 In addition, logged in B2B customers may have the option to pay by ACH check.
 Established accounts may even be able to buy on net 30 terms (or whatever terms are established).
 These options aren’t available to B2C buyers.
 However, B2C buyers may have the option to use PayPal, ApplePay, or AmazonPay.
 When it comes to shipping, B2C customers may not be presented with options while B2B customers may have the option of choosing their own carrier or billing freight to their own account.